Application Requirements

 - CSU requires that all official transcripts be submitted, including foreign, study abroad, and overseas U.S. transcripts.

 - All foreign transcripts must be submitted to a U.S.-based evaluation service for a U.S. equivalency report.
 The equivalency report must then be submitted directly to CASPA from the evaluation service.
-Please refer to the CASPA website for a list of suggested evaluation services and detailed instructions on submitting study abroad, US overseas, and foreign transcripts.
+Please refer to the CASPA Applicant Help Center website for a list of suggested evaluation services and detailed instructions on submitting study abroad, US overseas, and foreign transcripts.

 - Transcripts sent directly to the university will not be accepted.